mmitsui/info-seeking-intentions/README.md

 ## Server-side Code

-To install this software, simply put upload it to server.
+We do not provide instructions here for configuring your own HTTP server.
+For instructions on that, please consult your local IT professional.

+Once you have configured your HTTP server, to install this software simply put upload it to server.
+You must then search for references to `coagmento.org` (e.g. `http://coagmento.org/workintent/signup_intro.php.`) and replace them with your server (e.g. `http://yourserver.com/workintent/signup_intro.php`).
+Each folder also contains the structure of the MySQL databases as a SQL dump in the `mysql-skeleton` folder.

 WARNING: At the time running this software, our version of PHP was PHP 5.3.3.
 Future versions of PHP have several modifications to the core API.
-Proceed with caution - depending on your version of PHP, some updates may be necessary.
-Connection.class.php is also missing in each project - it is a wrapper to MySQL calls and is easy to reverse engineer from the API calls.
+Cepending on your version of PHP update to this code may be necessary.

+Connection.class.php is also missing in each project - it is a wrapper to MySQL calls and will contain your MySQL server credentials, but it is easy to recreate.
-Configuring the code may be the most time-consuming part.
-You will need to search for references to our `coagmento.org` (e.g. `...coagmento.org/workintent/signup_intro.php...`) and change them to yours (e.g. `...yourserver.com/workintent/signup_intro.php`).
-Each folder also contains the structure of the MySQL databases as a SQL dump in the `mysql-skeleton` folder.

 ## Client-side Code

+For Firefox extensions:
+	* Select the `chrome` folder, `chrome.manifest` and `install.rdf` and compress them into a ZIP.
+	* Rename your `*.zip` archive to a `*.xpi` archive.
+This will convert it into a .xpi archive.
-Installing these plugins is a drag-and-drop affair.
-For the Firefox extension, select the `chrome` folder, `chrome.manifest` and `install.rdf` and compress them into a ZIP.
-Rename your `archive.zip` to `archive.xpi`.
-Then drag it into Firefox, and you'll be prompted to install and restart.
-WARNING: This was created before Firefox version 42.
-Afterwards, this version of the extension API became deprecated in favor of several other APIs (and eventually the Web Extensions API).
-To get this software to work out of the box, you'll need to downgrade your Firefox version to 42.0 and prevent automatic updates.
-Otherwise, we suggest using the Web Extensions API to create an updated version of the software.
-For the Chrome extension, enter `chrome://extensions/` into your browser.
-Click "Load unpacked extension...".
-Then navigate to and select the `chrome` folder.
-Any updates/modifications you make to this folder can be tested by reloading the extension in the `chrome://extensions` tab.
+	* Drag it into Firefox.
+Your Firefox browser will prompt you to install the extension and restart.
+	* WARNING: Firefox extensions were created before Firefox version 42.
+This version of the extension API has since become deprecated and will not work on future versions of Firefox.
+You'll need to downgrade your Firefox version to 42.0 and prevent automatic updates.
+If you don't want to do this, we suggest converting the extension to use the most recent API (currently the [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions)).

+For Chrome Extensions:
+	* In your Chrome browser, navigate to `chrome://extensions/`.
+	* Select "LOAD UNPACKED" near the top of your window.
+	* When prompted to select a file, navigate to and select the `chrome` folder of your extension.
+	* Note: Any updates/modifications you make to this folder can be tested by reloading the extension through the `chrome://extensions` tab.

+Configuring Extensions:
-To configure the software, change all references to `coagmento.org` to your own server.
-In the Firefox extension, you can find these references in `chrome/content/coagmento.js`,`chrome/content/coagmento.xul`.
-In the Chrome extension, you can find these references in `manifest.json`,`background.js`,`payload.js`, and `popup.js`.
+	* Change all references to `coagmento.org` to your own server.
+	* Firefox extensions: these references are in `chrome/content/coagmento.js` and `chrome/content/coagmento.xul`.
+	* Chrome extensions: these references are in `manifest.json`,`background.js`,`payload.js`, and `popup.js`.

 # Data Analysis Code